 I’ve been known to write “tonight I’m grateful for my bed”!
 But that’s OK, when you have these days, take extra time to consider the little things .. a sunny day, a great coffee, a simple good night cuddle from your kids or scoring a great park at the mall!

-Click here for more examples of positive affirmations to say everyday.
+Click here for our FREE Holistic Health Magazine on Mind and Body Balance and more examples of positive affirmations to say everyday.

 These are the days when this practise is most important, the days when you will absolutely reap the benefits, so please, stick with it.

 Right then – now it’s your turn!
-Grab yourself a journal, set yourself the intention to journal once a day or once a week (I’d love you to practise every day!) and get to it!
+Grab yourself a gratitude diary, set yourself the intention to journal once a day or once a week (I’d love you to practise every day!) and get to it!

 You can find much more information on living a holistic lifestyle in these free magazines and on our YouTube channel.